Sustainable Development Goals

 What are the SDGs?

 The Sustainable Development Goals (SDGs) were launched by the United Nations in 2015, to replace the Millennium Development Goals.
-They are made up of 17 Goals which promote peace and prosperity for all people, protection of the planet, and partnerships to achieve these aims.
+They consist of 17 Goals that promote peace and prosperity for all people, protect the planet, and foster partnerships to achieve these aims.
 These 17 Goals consist of a total of 169 targets, all of which are designed to be achieved across the globe by 2030.

-One of the main barriers to achievement of the Goals/targets is that they are all interlinked and can affect each other.
+One of the main barriers to achieving the Goals and targets is that they are all interlinked and can affect each other.
 To enable efficient achievement of the 2030 Agenda as a whole, it is important to consider these interactions between the targets and the factors that determine these.
 To this end, the International Council for Science & the Stockholm Environment Institute suggested a method using network analysis to map out the targets and their interactions, and find the most efficient route to achieving them all in an integrated manner.

 SDGs for Galapagos